Middle School Student Reward Ideas to Improve Classroom Management and Have a Positive Classroom Culture

 Rewards for Individual Students

 • A call or email home about the great things the student did in class: This means a lot to many students and is a wonderful way for a teacher to build a connection with the families.
 I try to use this reward for my most difficult students who don't often hear about the good things they do.
+You can use this positive note home with your students today.

 • Extra credit: I use this sparingly so the grades are still a true reflection of the concepts students have mastered during the year.